usc-isi-i2/dsbox-ta2/README.md

 ### Running DSBox search using the D3M submission evaluation script `d3mstart.sh` ###

-The script that we provided from evaluation is `/user_opt/d3mStart.sh`.
+The script that we provided for the Summer 2018 evaluation is `/user_opt/d3mStart.sh`.
 This script expects several shell environmental variables to be set.
 These shell environmental variables are defined here:  [2018 Summer Evaluation - Execution Process](https://datadrivendiscovery.org/wiki/display/gov/2018+Summer+Evaluation+-+Execution+Process)

-The shell environmental variable `D3MINPUTDIR` defines the directory containing the `search_config.json` file that defines the dataset and problem to be solved.
+The shell environmental variable `D3MINPUTDIR` defines the directory containing the `search_config.json` file that defines the dataset and the problem to be solved.
 The format of this json configuration file is defined here: [JSON Configuration File Format](https://datadrivendiscovery.org/wiki/pages/viewpage.actionpageId=11275766)

 Below is a sample `search_config.json` file, see `/user_opt/dsbox/dsbox-ta2/dataset/38_sick/search_config.json`.
 All the pipelines generated during the search process is stored in the `/output/38_sick/pipelines` directory.
 The pipeline "executables" are stored in the `/output/38_sick/executables` directory, and the actual pickled primitives of the pipeline executables are stored in the `/output/38_sick/supporting_files` directory.
 ```javascript